 The frequency spectrum of the output signal has a peak as well at 230 GHz.
 The additional ripples are resulting due to a finite simulation time which is in time domain a multiplication with a rectangular pulse.
 In frequency domain this is equivalent to the convolution with an SI function which is seen in figure 4.

 The particle trajectory is illustrated in figure 5.
 A zoom into the end section shows very nicely the sections with low and high velocity.
 This indicates the velocity modulation and the interaction of the beam with the electromagnetic wave which finally amplifies the RF input signal.

 The small signal analysis has been carried out by R. Zheng and X. Chen for the complete frequency band of interest and compared to Pierce small signal theory.
 The comparison shows a reasonable agreement with respect to the validity of Pierce theory (see figure 6) which could be violated by space charge effects and electron bunching.

-The article shows the cold and hot test simulation of a slow wave structure by means of CST MWS Eigenmode solver and CST PS PIC solver.
+The article shows the cold and hot test simulation of a slow wave structure by means of CST MWS Eigenmode solver and CST PARTICLE STUDIO® (CST PS) PIC solver.
 The results are in good agreement with theoretical values.
 Compared to a CST MWS model, which often is already existent after cold test simulations, only slight modifications have to be made to include the particles.
 The output power is directly provided by waveguide ports known from CST MWS.
 The signals can conveniently be postprocessed into gain and frequency spectrum inside the CST template based postprocessing.